TOwInOK/shuller/README.md

 # Shuller

-Library to fetch links from Rule34 and other sites that can be implemented
+Library for fetching links from Rule34 and other sites that can be implemented

 ## Example usage